 Blood Donation

-Working in collaboration with the Ministry of Health, the team has now successfully orchestrated many donation sessions, both within local community settings and at hospital clinics and centres, resulting in the collection of hundreds of units of life-saving blood.
+Working in collaboration with the Ministry of Health, the team has orchestrated many donation sessions, resulting in the collection of hundreds of units of life-saving blood.
+Gi4SaveLife, a pilot in the rural Kono site funded by the Economic and Social Research Council in 2023 saw 376 donors recruited and 539 units donated in an 8-month period.

 When I was a student nurse, one of my patients died because there was no blood in the blood bank which would have saved his life.
 I decided that day that I would start to donate and have since donated 24 times.
 However, I knew that my efforts alone would not solve the problem so I started to talking to my friends and other young people in my community.